Service Detail

 The schedule is managed as a full project system, not as isolated work lists by trade.
 That means package-release dates, long lead materials, owner decisions, and handoff expectations are all tracked together.
 When the project team works from one shared sequence, it becomes much easier to protect the critical path and make timely decisions before momentum is lost.

-• Define the project goals, risks, and milestone structure during early planning
+• Define the project goals, site conditions, risks, and milestone structure during early planning — preconstruction engagement that begins after design development has locked major decisions cannot recover the value of earlier involvement

-• Hand the project into execution with clearer packages and fewer avoidable unknowns
+• Hand the project into execution with clearer scope packages, confirmed procurement assumptions, and fewer avoidable unknowns so the field team can execute against a plan that was built on real information

 East Texas Planning Factors